Eberhard von Boremski: War against the Soviet Union

-In early 1944 he was made commanding officer of Deutsch-Königlich Rumänischen Jagdverband (German Royal Romanian Fighter Unit) of Luftflotte 4, in collaboration with the Royal Romanian Air Force.
+Later war service

+On 7 August 1943 following his convalescence, Boremski was posted to Ergänzungs-Jagdgruppe Ost (EJGr Ost—Supplementary Fighter Group, East), a specialized training unit for new fighter pilots destined for the Eastern Front, where he served as a fighter pilot instructor.
+Here, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 23 August.

 On 24 February 1944, Oberleutnant Herbert Kutscha, the commander of 12.
 Staffel of JG 3 was wounded in combat.
 In consequence, Boremski took command of the Staffel the following day.
 On 11 April, Boremski flying Bf 109 G-6 (Werknummer 162585) was wounded following a mid-air collision west of Anklam with Gefreiter Horst Witzler from 10.
 Staffel.
 Although both pilots bailed out, command of 12.
 Staffel was transferred to Leutnant Hans Rachner.

-From September 1944 to November 1944 Boremski led 1.
+From September 1944 to November 1944, Boremski led 1.
 Staffel of Jagdgruppe Ost and then 9.
 Staffel of Ergänzungs-Jagdgeschwader 1 (EJG 1—1st Supplementary Fighter Wing).
 In January 1945, Boremski was credited with his 100th aerial victory.
 He was the 97th Luftwaffe pilot to achieve the century mark.

 Later life

-After the German surrender, Boremski was handed over by U.S. troops in Czechoslovakia to the Soviet armed forces, and he remained a Prisoner of War until 1955.
+After the German surrender, Boremski was handed over by U.S. troops in Czechoslovakia to the Soviet armed forces, and he remained a prisoner of war until 1955.
 He died in an accident in Hamburg on 16 December 1963.